RallyHereInteractive/unreal-plugins/Documentation/md/LocalPlayer.md

 Fail_RHDenied            | RH web login was denied.
 There are many reasons that can cause this, including misconfiguration of OSS IDs with the Rally Here APIs
-Fail_LocalPlayerMissing            | Local player went missing during login process Fail_ReloginWithoutSavedCredentials            | Relogin called without saved credentials Fail_RHUnknown            | RH web login failed for an unknown reason.
+Fail_LocalPlayerMissing            | Local player went missing during login process Fail_ReloginWithoutSavedCredentials            | Relogin called without saved credentials Fail_RHRestrictions            | Login failed due to RH restrictions on authorization by clients.
+Fail_RHUnknown            | RH web login failed for an unknown reason.
 This usually means there was a server error of some kind.

 Login Results.